elementary-Inc/blog/_posts/2019-11-30-introducing-elementary-os-5-1-hera.md

 Together, these two components greatly improve the first impressions of elementary OS from first run or getting a new computer all the way through using your account for the first time.
 With a fresh codebase across both, we'll also be able to more quickly iterate on features and fixes.
 And the new Installer will round out the trifecta in a future update.

-### Sideload, Flatpak, & AppCenter
+### Flatpak

-During this cycle, Flatpak has really matured as a technology which has lead us to commit to [a Flatpak future for our AppCenter ecosystem][flatpak].
+Flatpak is an open source technology that enables developers to ship apps to different desktops in a way that is more secure and privacy-respecting for users.
+Over the past year, Flatpak has really matured as a technology which has lead us to commit to [a Flatpak future for our AppCenter ecosystem][flatpak].
 Beyond that—and more immediately relevant—we've been hard at work to design a new sideloading experience for users to more safely get apps if they venture outside of AppCenter.

 #### Sideload